-When searching for CMMS Software, there are several aspects you should consider.
-This guide outlines 10 aspects of maintenance management software to keep in mind when choosing a product or vendor.
+When choosing CMMS software, there are several aspects you should consider.
+This guide will outline the most important maintenance management software components and features to keep in mind when choosing a vendor.

 1. Flexibility and Customization

 No two organizations manage maintenance activities in the exact same way.
 Similarly, the way maintenance is managed today will likely look very different a year from now.
 When reviewing maintenance software, it is important to think about both your short-term and long-term maintenance needs.
-The system should have the ability to be customized to fit the way your team works right now, but must also be adaptable to any future changes.
+When choosing a CMMS system, it should have the ability to be customized to fit the way your team works right now, but must also be adaptable to any future changes.

 A software program’s scalability is its ability to expand (or shrink) to meet your maintenance needs.
-A scalable CMMS will remain efficient and practical when extra demands are put on the system, such as expanding its use to a larger number of users or storing a larger set of information in the database.
+A scalable CMMS will remain efficient and practical when extra demands are put on the system, such adding more users or storing more data.
 When thinking about scalability, you must also consider the costs related to increased usage of the system.
-For example, additional licenses must be purchased to accommodate an increasing number of users; extra hardware is required to provide users with access from multiple locations, and more server space is needed for the database and file storage.
+For example, additional licenses must be purchased to accommodate an increasing number of users.
+If you choose an on-premise CMMS deployment option, extra hardware is required to provide users with access from multiple locations.
+More server space is also needed for a larger database and increased file storage.

 3. Deployment Options